MDSplus/Documentation/docs/guide/python.md

 # Python

 Intro text goes here.
 If you want to use python, this page is for you.
-There are basically only 2 ways to interact with MDSplus with Python: Connections or Trees. [link to the thin/thick concepts page]
-If you are unsure, use the Connection() route.
+There are basically only 2 ways to interact with MDSplus with Python: Connections or Trees. [link to the thin/thick concepts page] If you are unsure, go the Connection() route.

 > TODO: Arguments to .get()